 Except as provided in G.S.
-159-111, the principal and interest on development financing bonds are not payable from the general funds of the issuing unit of local government and the bonds do not constitute a legal or equitable pledge, charge, lien, or encumbrance upon any of the unit's property or upon any of its income, receipts, or revenues, except as may be provided pursuant to this section.
+159-111, the principal and interest on development financing bonds do not constitute a legal or equitable pledge, charge, lien, or encumbrance upon any of the unit's property or upon any of its income, receipts, or revenues, except as may be provided pursuant to this section.
 Except as provided in G.S.
 159-107 and G.S.
 159-111, neither the credit nor the taxing power of the unit is pledged for the payment of the principal or interest of development financing bonds, and no holder of development financing bonds has the right to compel the exercise of the taxing power by the unit or the forfeiture of any of its property in connection with any default on the bonds.
 Unless the unit's taxing power has been pledged pursuant to G.S.
 159-111, every development financing bond shall contain recitals sufficient to show the limited nature of the security for the bond's payment and that it is not secured by the full faith and credit of the unit.

 "§ 159-111.
-Development financing bonds secured by a pledge of the issuing unit's faith and credit.
+Additional security for development financing bonds.

-In order to provide additional security for bonds issued pursuant to this Article, the issuing unit of local government may pledge its faith and credit for the payment of the principal of and interest on the bonds.
+- (a) In order to provide additional security for bonds issued pursuant to this Article, the issuing unit of local government may pledge its faith and credit for the payment of the principal of and interest on the bonds.
 Before such a pledge may be given, the unit shall follow the procedures for and meet the requirements for approval of general obligation bonds under Article 4 of this Chapter.
 The unit shall also follow the procedures and meet the requirements of this Article.
 If bonds are issued pursuant to this Article and are also secured by a pledge of the issuing unit's faith and credit, the bonds are subject to G.S.
 159-112 rather than G.S.
-159-65.
+159-65. - (b) In order to provide additional security for bonds issued pursuant to this Article, and in lieu of pledging its faith and credit for that purpose pursuant to subsection (a) of this section, a unit of local government may agree to apply to the payment of the bonds any available sources of revenues of the unit, as long as the agreement to use the sources to make payment does not constitute a pledge of the unit's taxing power.
+In addition, to the extent the generation of the revenues is within the power of the unit, the unit may enter into covenants to take action in order to generate the revenues, as long as the covenant does not constitute a pledge of the unit's taxing power.